-To close the sunroof, push and hold the switch in the forward position.
+To close the sunroof, push and hold the switch forward.
+Sunroof will move forward and automatically stop at full closed position.
 Any release of the switch will stop the movement and the sunroof will remain in a partially closed condition until the sunroof switch is pushed again.